danbev/learning-v8/README.md

 ```
 So all of the entries in this list will become private members of the
 Isolate class after the preprocessor is finished.
 There will also be public
-assessor to get and set these values.
+assessor to get and set these initial values values (which is the last entry
+in the ISOLATE_INIT_LIST above.
 ```
 (gdb) p isolate->exception_behavior_
 $6 = (v8::FatalErrorCallback) 0x0